-6.9 "Mount a Previously-Initialized Partition"
+6.8 "Mount a Previously-Initialized Partition"

-An alternative to "'Initialize a Linux Partition" on the facing page is the "Mount a Previously-Initialized Partition" step.
+An alternative to "Initialize a Linux Partition" on this page is the "Mount a Previously-Initialized Partition" step.
 Use this if you are resuming an installation that was broken off, or if you want to mount partitions that have already been initialized or have data on it which you wish to preserve.

 If you are installing a diskless workstation, at this point, you want to NFS mount your root partition from the remote NFS server.
-Specify the path to the NFS server in standard NFS syntax, namely, server-name-or-IP:server-share-path
+Specify the path to the NFS server in standard NFS syntax, namely,